rkloecker/react-crud-localstorage/README.md

 # react-crud-localstorage

-### crud book app using react, localstorage, materialize CSS
+### crud book app using react, react router, localstorage, materialize CSS

+for gh-pages deployment **HashRouter** was used instead of BrowserRouter

+go to src/index.js and replace HashRouter/BrowserRouter, that's all

 ### [Deployment with gh-pages](https://rkloecker.github.io/react-crud-localstorage)